All Your Solar Questions Answered

 4. Where are your solar panels made and how durable are the solar panels?

-Many solar panels are MADE IN THE USA.
+Many solar panels are MADE IN THE USA (LG panels which are the best performance panels in the industry).
 The average life expectancy of most solar panels are about 35 years on average.
 The Solar Specialist will help you decide what panels are best for your home.
 Make sure to look for quality, cost effective panels that will last on the average 35+ years bringing you the best value for your money.

 If someone is selling you solar panels made overseas, please be advised many of these products are not quality products.
 They are cheaper because they are extremely flimsy and only last 7 to 15 years.
 However, they will often charge you the prices of the more quality panels.
 These sales people are called the “trunk slammers” because they are not planning on being in the business long term.